River Module

 - The points to interpolate data onto.

-’cells’- interpolates all data onto the Delft3D cell coordinate system (Default) ‘faces’- interpolates all dada onto the Delft3D face coordinate system Dataset of x, y, and waterdepth coordinates - Interpolates data onto user povided points.
+’cells’- interpolates all data onto the Delft3D cell coordinate system (Default) ‘faces’- interpolates all dada onto the Delft3D face coordinate system Dataset of x, y, and waterdepth coordinates - Interpolates data onto user provided points.
 Can be created with create_points function.

 edges (string: 'nearest') – If edges is set to ‘nearest’ the code will fill in nan values with nearest interpolation.
 Otherwise only linear interpolarion will be used.